nanstey/community/README.md

 We encourage all contributors to become members.
 We aim to grow an active, healthy community of contributors, reviewers, and code owners.
 Learn more about requirements and responsibilities of membership in our [Community Membership] page.

+## FAQs

+- Question: Can I still compete at Battlesnake if I help out building the software?
+  Answer: Yes!
+As long as you don't try and add code that helps you win. :)

 [Blog]: http://blog.battlesnake.io
 [CNCF code of conduct]: https://github.com/cncf/foundation/blob/master/code-of-conduct.md
 [communication]: /communication.md